 Goudey’s latest research has potentially identified proteins in the bloodstream that might indicate the concentration of amyloid-β in the spinal fluid.
 Thus, less invasive tests such as a blood test can be conducted instead of people having to go through the more invasive spinal fluid test.

-This research, when it comes into fruition, can help the field of medicine take one step forward to the potential of detecting Alzheimer’s disease at a budding stage through machine learning, AI and technology.
+When it comes to fruition, this research can help the field of medicine take one step forward to the potential of detecting Alzheimer’s disease at a budding stage through machine learning, AI, and technology.